Submit all new residential permit applications using electronic plan review.

-PermitsSingle family homes include detached homes, duplexes (two family), and townhouses.
-To permit a new single family home, please submit a completed residential permit application, two copies of the plans, and a scaled proposed plot plan.
 We will verify contractor’s licenses, review the plan sets and ensure compliance with the Town zoning ordinances.
 Reviews usually take two weeks.
-Both sets of submitted plans will be returned to you, we do not keep copies of new residential plans here at the Town.
 You will be notified when your permit is ready to pickup.

-The North Carolina Residential Building Code requires that plans be compliant with the State Energy Code.
-See Energy Code requirements.
+The North Carolina Residential Building Code requires plans to be compliant with the State Energy Code requirements.

-Single-Family Site InspectionsCertificates of occupancy for single-family homes also require site inspections, which are conducted by the Planning Department staff.
-For questions about site inspections, please contact the Development Support Division at (919) 469-4046.
+Single-Family Site InspectionsCertificates of occupancy for single-family homes require a site inspections by the Planning and Development Services Department staff.
+For questions about site inspections, call (919) 469-4046.

 Town ordinances require a sealed foundation survey for all new single family home permits if construction is within 5’ of a setback line, easement, or buffer.
 A sealed final survey may also be required if porches or decks not shown on the foundation survey are within 5’ of a setback line, easement or buffer.
 Sealed surveys need to be prepared by a land surveyor registered in North Carolina.